Docs

 402 PAYMENT_REQUIRED

-Lector can return a structured payment-required response when API billing or access must be completed before the request can continue.
+Lector can return a structured payment_required response when API billing, access, or plan activation must be completed before the request can continue.

 • Your app or agent makes a request